High Risk Work Licence WP / Licence to operate a boom type EWP

 Set up – Check ground suitability, apply appropriate hazard prevention/control measures

 Operate EWP – Use relevant plant movements, use best mobile practice and respond to unplanned/unsafe situations, use of riggers and stabilisers

 Shut down – Correctly stow EWP and safety equipment, conduct routine post-operational checks

 If you have a specific machine type that you'll be using on site, you can request it to be included in the training when you book.

 On successful completion of the theory and practical assessment, students will receive:

-a Statement of Attainment for Licence to Operate a Boom Type EWP (boom length 11m or more) nationally recognised under the Australian Qualifications Framework
+a Statement of Attainment for Licence to operate a boom-type elevating work platform (boom length 11 metres or more) nationally recognised under the Australian Qualifications Framework

 a High Risk Work (HRW) Candidate Assessment Summary

 Within 60 days of completing the course, participants will need to apply for a High Risk Work Licence through the Queensland Government, and pay a fee of $106.11.
 The Queensland Government High Risk Work Licence application process must be followed.

 You will also be provided with all course materials, including an EWP Learners Guide, and 'Training Record-Logbook'.